 César joined the Expatries club in 2014.
 For a long time he was exclusively a “pool” swimmer that enjoyed an occasional open water competition.
 Triathlon has given him the opportunity to know the joys (and sufferings) of running and cycling.

 Kathryn Harrison – Vice-Président

 Kathryn took up triathlon in 2013 after 10 years of competitive rowing and deciding to put her rowing thighs to good use on the bike.
 Cycling is her preferred discipline, but having overcome her fear of open water swimming, she is now competent in all three elements of triathlon.
-2016 saw her compete in several sprints, with an Olympic distance at the end and her first sea swim triathlon.
-She continues to enjoy motivating team members at her core-training sessions on a Monday night.
-Her goals for 2017 are to focus on improving her running and perhaps tackle her first L-distance race…
+She is passionate in her role as Vice President at motivating others, including at her core/HIIT training sessions on a Monday night.

 A recreational runner having completed a few half marathons and a marathon, Louise was looking for a new challenge and the encouragement and support of a team so joined the Expatriés in 2013.
 Her favourite element is swimming, particularly enjoying the challenges of sea swimming*, but also loves getting out of Paris on her bike.

 Competing in her first M distance in 2014, Louise has gradually built on this experience and in 2016 she completed her first L distance race.
 One of her goals for 2017 is to focus on improving the running.. (*exotic climates preferable).